Teradata/stacki/test-framework/test-suites/integration/README.md

 Then I can edit my local copy of the source files, and the changes will be reflected in the VM.
 I'll log in to the VM to test out my changes on the command line, as I make them (see step 6).

 5. You can now run `./run-tests.sh` to run the tests stored in the `tests` directory.
 You can run this as many time as you need to as you develop your new tests.
-You can pass the `--no-cov` flag to disable generating the code coverage output.

 6. If you want to just run the specific test you are working on, you can SSH directly into the frontend with the command: `vagrant ssh frontend`.
 Switch to root user and then you can run `pytest` directly.
-The "tests" directory on the VM host (IE: your laptop running Vagrant) is mounted in the frontend at `/export/tests`.
+The "tests" directory on the VM host (IE: your laptop running Vagrant) is mounted in the frontend at `/export/test-suites/integration/tests`.

 7. When you are done with the frontend, or need to rebuild it, run `./tear-down.sh` to destroy the VM.